The nation’s capital is full of fun when the weather gets warm

 The DC Jazz Festival features dozens of performances across numerous venues in DC, running from June 10-19 this year.
 Revel in one of America’s greatest art forms as some of the genre’s greatest artists take to illustrious stages, both indoors and out, all over the city.
 Check the festival’s website for updates on schedules, lineups and offers.

 The Capital Pride Parade is an annual celebration of the strong LGBT community in both DC and the entire U.S. The parade travels 1.5 miles from Dupont Circle to Logan Circle, decked out with floats, vehicles, community groups, drag queens, politicians, local businesses and more.
 This year’s extravaganza takes place on June 11.

 Expect packed patios and rocking rooftop bars when you visit the District during the summer months.
 The Rooftop at Embassy Row Hotel (pictured) is perfect for scenic views of the city while kicking back with a cocktail.
-Other spots with prime outdoor revelry include the DNV Rooftop Lounge at The Donovan, POV at W Hotel, Restaurant Marvin, Masa 14 and Roofers Union.
+Other spots with prime outdoor revelry include the DNV Rooftop Lounge at The Donovan, VUE at Hotel Washington, Restaurant Marvin, Masa 14 and Roofers Union.

 Jim via Flickr

 Add a splash of international culture to your trip and make your way to the National Mall for the Smithsonian Folklife Festival, which runs from June 29 to July 4 and from July 7-10.
 The annual celebration of cultural diversity turns America’s frontyard into a global bazaar featuring music, dancing, crafts and demonstrations that explore different cultures.
 This year’s edition focuses on Basque culture and the sounds of California.